RobGreen490/RobGreen490/README.md

 ### Hi there 👋 My name is Robert Green

-Currently I am an aspiring student/self-learner looking to further develop my coding skills and pursue a career in software development.
+I am an aspiring student/self-learner looking to further develop my coding skills and pursue a career in software development.

 Skills include:
     beginner in C++, C#, and XML.